mralfiem591/paxd-default-repository/SECURITY.md

 ## Reporting a Vulnerability

-Please open an issue to report a vulnerability, detailing any details about the vulnerability, and it should be added to the "vulnerabilities" file.
-This will then be automatically handled by the paxd-vulnerability module.
+To report a vulnerability, use GitHub's default features to privately report it to us.
+We will then patch it and add it to the vulnerabilities file, which will warn users of the vulnerability, and provide an easy way to update.